Fujifilm X10 versus Fujifilm X30

 Both the X10 and the X30 have zoom lenses build in.
 Both optics have identical focal length range and aperture specifications (7.1-28.4mm f/2.0-2.8).
 Both cameras offer the same maximum aperture.

 The X30 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X10 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.

-So what is the bottom line?
-Is there a clear favorite between the Fujifilm X10 and the Fujifilm X10?
+So how do things add up?
+Which of the two cameras – the Fujifilm X10 or the Fujifilm X30 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Less heavy: Is lighter (by 73g or 17 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in September 2011).

 Advantages of the Fujifilm X30:

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).